cml87/SpringCore_111_forJenkins/README.md

 }
 ```
 To pass several base packages to scan for beans we list them as `@ComponentScan({"com.example",com.plumbe})`.
+Notice that still our configuration class can explicitly define beans for the context as well, by means of `@Bean` annotated factory methods, as we saw before.

 If instead we want to do component scanning through xml, we should set the applicationContext.xml as:
 ```xml